RUB-EP1/ExercisesDataAnalysisWS2425/exercises/setup.md

 > julia> Pluto.run()
 > ```

+And reflect on every symbol you see in the command line.

 > [!TIP]
 > `$` signals that the command is executed in the terminal <br>
 > `julia>` is the julia command line interface (REPL).
 If you are in a different *mode*, type <backspace> to get back to this main mode. <br>